cartmander/server-monitoring-automation-v2/README.md

 # Server Onboarding Automation

-- Please use the feature/AutoOnboarding branch instead while we're are still testing the enhancements.
+- Please use the feature/AutoOnboarding branch instead while we are still testing the automation enhancements.
 The merge of this branch to master will be announced.